hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 * `--gui`: Start GUI.
 * `--update`: Update script.

-If `--splash` or `--text-color` are not set, the script takes the splashscreen and the text color defaults, `default-splashscreen.png` and `white`, respectively.
+If `--splash-path` or `--text-color` are not set, the script takes the splashscreen and the text color defaults, `default-splashscreen.png` and `white`, respectively.

 ## Examples